teklynk/twitch_chat_alerts/README.md

 ## Notes

+- NEW: September 2023.
+Follower alerts now requires an access token with moderator:read:followers permissions.
+The auth.json file also needs a clientId.
 - Backup your custom css files and custom js files before pulling new changes.
 You can also diff the files to see what has changed and merge the changes that you want.
 - Rename assets/css/sample.alerts.css to assets/css/alerts.css if the file does not exist.